Rocky Mountain Raptor Program

-The Rocky Mountain Raptor Program is a 501(c)(3) non-profit wildlife conservation organization based in Fort Collins, Colorado that rescues, rehabilitates and releases injured birds of prey—including eagles, hawks, falcons and owls—and, through its comprehensive Environmental Education program, teaches the importance of preserving wildlife and wild places for future generations.
+The Rocky Mountain Raptor Program (RMRP) is a 501(c)(3) non-profit wildlife conservation organization based in Fort Collins, Colorado, that rescues, rehabilitates, and releases injured birds of prey—including eagles, hawks, falcons, and owls—and, through its comprehensive Environmental Education program, teaches the importance of preserving wildlife and wild places for future generations.
 RMRP has developed a national reputation for the treatment of raptor illness and injuries, cage design, volunteer management, community involvement, and youth development.
 Raptor patients receive fracture repair, wound care, fluids to combat dehydration, nutritious food, and regular medical attention to promote healing.
 Raptors that are permanently injured and therefore non-releasable may become an Educational Ambassador.
 These raptors are the cornerstone of our Environmental Education program, which makes more than 200 presentations each year throughout the region, teaching children and adults about the importance of protecting wildlife and wild places.
-The program's environmental education program, particularly in the K-12 sector, has developed an excellent reputation throughout Colorado.
+The program's environmental education program, particularly in the K–12 sector, has developed an excellent reputation throughout Colorado.
 RMRP reaches more than 15,000 schoolchildren annually.
 Numerous outreach exhibits throughout the state reach hundreds of thousands of people annually.
 Rocky Mountain Raptor Program currently averages about one admission and several injured raptor calls each day, and 77% of treatable raptors are released.